lmoboy/GumTuneClient/README.md

 ### This fork is meant for educational purposes only, i will be working on adding either useless or useful (rarely) features

-TODO list is
+Added:
-  - Mob macro
+- Pathfinding for mob macro
-  - - Update jump feature to jump only when there is an obstacle in front of the player (done)
-  - - Add goblins and other 'player' type mobs to the list
+- The rest of mobs to the MobMacro filter

+ToDo:
+- Tune pathfinding for ground traversal
-  - Add tree macro
+- Tree macro (pathfinding and type of wood)
-  - - Pathfinding to closest chosen wood type
+- Failsafes (unusual game behaviour, players nearby)